heyajohnny/afvalinfo/README.md

       diftarcode: 12345678             (optional, default = '') some 'gemeentes' have diftar codes
       dateformat: '%d-%m-%Y'           (optional, default = %d-%m-%Y) day-month-year
       locale: 'nl'                     (optional, default = 'en')
-      timespanindays: 365              (optional, default = 365) number of days to look into the future
       notrashtext: 'geen'              (Optional, default = 'none') the text to show for the today and tomorrow sensor when there is no trash to collect
       getwholeyear: false              (Optional, default = false) (if supported by gemeente) sets the trash dates for the whole year in the 'whole_year_dates' attribute when true
 ```